See for yourself how Prophet AI can supercharge your security operations, accelerating alert investigation and response

 By balancing the strengths of both, you can minimize alert fatigue, accelerate investigations, and empower operators to get to answers quickly without always needing to be in the driver’s seat.

 Finding the right balance between automation and analyst control is key.
-Prophet Security’s Agentic AI bridges this gap by autonomously investigating alerts, reducing manual workload, and accelerating response times—without sacrificing oversight.
+Prophet Security’s Agentic AI bridges this gap by autonomously investigating alerts, reducing manual workload, and accelerating response times, without sacrificing oversight.
+Prophet Security also provides Security Copilot capabilities for ad hoc questions, digging deeper into investigations, or performing threat hunts.
 To see how Prophet AI transforms security operations, request a demo today.